Mast Cell Tumors in Dogs: Symptoms, Treatment, and Prognosis

 The other terms for mast cell tumors in dogs are mastocytomas or round cell tumors.
 "Mastocytoma" refers to a benign form of mast cell tumor, while "round cell tumor" is a broader category that includes MCTs and similar tumors.

-Differentiating between the terms is crucial for determining the treatment and prognosis of subcutaneous mast cell tumors.
-Veterinarians rely on thorough histopathological examinations to diagnose and differentiate the tumor types.
+Differentiating between the terms is crucial for determining the supportive care options for subcutaneous mast cell tumors.
+Veterinarians rely on thorough histopathological examinations to support and differentiate the tumor types.

 How do Mast Cell Tumors Develop in Dogs?